kubedb/docs/docs/guides/mariadb/monitoring/prometheus-operator/index.md

     honorLabels: true
     interval: 10s
     path: /metrics
-    port: prom-http
+    port: metrics
   namespaceSelector:
     matchNames:
     - demo
   selector:
     matchLabels:
-      app.kubernetes.io/name: mysqls.kubedb.com
-      app.kubernetes.io/instance: coreos-prom-mysql
+      app.kubernetes.io/instance: coreos-prom-md
+      app.kubernetes.io/managed-by: kubedb.com
+      app.kubernetes.io/name: mariadbs.kubedb.com
       kubedb.com/role: stats
 ```

-Notice that the `ServiceMonitor` has label `k8s-app: prometheus` that we had specified in MySQL crd.
+Notice that the `ServiceMonitor` has label `k8s-app: prometheus` that we had specified in MariaDB crd.

-Also notice that the `ServiceMonitor` has selector which match the labels we have seen in the `coreos-prom-mysql-stats` service.
+Also notice that the `ServiceMonitor` has selector which match the labels we have seen in the `coreos-prom-md-stats` service.
 It also, target the `prom-http` port that we have seen in the stats service.

 ## Verify Monitoring Metrics